 20. Identify your emotions

 Mindfulness is all about walking through life with awareness, rather than stumbling around on autopilot.
+That’s why emotional activities for seniors are such an important part of mindfulness curriculum.

 But being aware of how you feel, and identifying the specific emotions that are coming up for you, are two distinct skills.